mastanley13/va-course-ghl/documents/16_Module_App_Marketplace.md

 4. How do you handle an app outage? <details><summary>Answer</summary>Switch to backup steps (tasks/notifications) and pause dependent automations if needed.</details>

 ## Practice labs + evidence rubric
-- **Lab: Integration handshake**
+- **Lab: Integration reconnaissance**
-  - Deliverable: Installed app with one workflow step demonstrating the connection.
+  - Deliverable: Marketplace app detail reviewed with a use-case statement.
-  - Evidence: Screenshots of install screens, permission scopes, and workflow action test logs.
+  - Evidence: Listing/detail screenshot and one-sentence use-case for Ace Web Agency.
-  - Rubric: Pass if app is visible, action executes (or test log shows attempt), and fallback/ownership notes are documented.
+  - Rubric: Pass if the app purpose is summarized accurately and the screenshot shows the chosen integration.